njust-winchy/LLM_impact/README.md

 # LLM_impact
-This depository is for paper "Impact of Large Language Models on Peer Review: A Fine-Grained Analysis of Review Reports for Academic Articles"
+This depository is for paper "Impact of large language models on peer review opinions from a fine-grained perspective: Evidence from top conference proceedings in AI"